SindieCastro/Predicting_Sales_Using_Machine_Learning/README.md

 ### Database layout and Design

-The team decided to utilize Heroku for the online database.
+The team utilized Heroku for the online database.
 After cleaning the data and considering the constraints from Heroku regarding row limits, the data was divided into three categories: games, platforms, and genres.
 Once these categories were established, three CSV files were generated (using vg_db_csv_creator.ipynb) to populate the table data in pgAdmin and uploaded into the Heroku database.

 CSV Data Imported into pgAdmin: